tomhendra/courses/19-testing-javascript/README.md

 ### 5.3.
 Configure Jest’s Test Environment for Testing Node or Browser Code

+In our application we’re testing code that should run in the browser, but Jest is intended to test JavaScript that runs in the browser or in node.
+Let’s create a custom Jest config file so we can customize the test environment.

 - Jest simulates the browser in Node using something called JS DOM for free.
 - We can prove this with `console.log(window)` and running `npm t`.
 - The utils that we are testing can run in Node or browser because there is nothing that relies specifically on the browser.